-More and more women are opting to have their breast implants removed for various reasons.
+More and more women are opting to have their breast implants removal for various reasons also known as explant.
 Many of them are concerned about the shape and size their breasts will be afterwards, and most think they will need a lift at the same time.
 Sydney Plastic Surgeon, Dr Gavin Sandercoe, is seeing more women than ever requesting breast explants and performs dozens of the procedure each year.
 We had a chat to him about patient motivations and the processes involved in breast explant surgery, including whether to lift or not to lift when getting an explant.

 Why have your breast implants removed?